 Now, actually, I should have known that Sunday afternoons on a big lake were not ideal kayaking conditions.
 Well, I did, but I thought we'd be able to scoot up to one of the feeder creeks or rivers without much trouble.
 Unfortunately, the wind and waves proved to be a limiting factor so we didn't end up getting far upstream.
 All in all though, we weren't there to see the scenary so much as to try out the kayaks.
-Two demo lessons learned in the process:
+Two demo lessons learned in the process:- It's better to paddle someplace you already know.

-2. If you're trying a stretch boat, pick someplace calm.
+- If you're trying a stretch boat, pick someplace calm.

 Net-net: both of us liked the Tampico, even if we could not figure out the back band adjustment.
 Kathleen felt smooth in it and powerful.
 I had the foot pegs in as far as I dared and it still wasn't enough for Kathleen to brace properly.
 It's looking like we'll be asking for a specialized foot peg track placement with our next purchase (of whatever boat) for her.
 While the Tracer was tippier, I didn't notice it too much.
 What I did notice was it's tendency to keep turning once I started the turn.
 It looks like there are some techniques that we would need to learn to use this high-rocker boat effortlessly.